Gatogordo/EasyLingo/README.md

 ## Sitecore

 Version 2.x is tested with Sitecore 9.x
-Version 3.0 is tested with Sitecore 10.0.4.
+Version 3.0 is tested with Sitecore 10.0.4
+Version 3.0.1 was created because aparently 3.0 breaks the Experience Editor...   so that part is removed in this version until it gets fixed (no promise on delivery)

 ## What